legendarycode3/shared-wallet/README.md

     * Reads the contract's current Ether balance.
     * Returns the balance in wei.
     * Does not modify contract storage.
+    * Can be called by any address without restrictions.

 ### Variables: